PretendoNetwork/Yeah/README.md

 };
 ```

-`validateContext` will either return a typed context, or call an optional callback function with the typed context.
-An error is thrown if any of the Zod schemas do not pass.
+Each will either return a typed context, or call an optional callback function with the typed context.
+The difference between `validateContext()` and `safeValidateContext()` is that `validateContext()` will immediately throw an error on the first validation error, whereas `safeValidateContext()` will attach a `validationErrors` field to `ctx` with the validation errors.

 ```tsx
 import { z } from 'zod';